jimmy-little/jimmy-little.github.io/_posts/writing/2019-01-30-apple-watch-faces-2019-edition.md

 ---
 ### The Daily Face
-#### Infograph

-My daily face is now the Infograph face.
+My daily face is now the **Infograph** face.
 I keep it full, and use every bit of it.
 The complications I use, starting at the top and working my way down:

  - Top left is Reminders.
 I actually use the [GoodTask][gt] app as my Reminders frontend, but the complication isn't as good.
 So I use the Reminders complication.